StephaneFeniar/Lottery-BestCombination/README.md

 ## Illustrative example

 An introductive example is available here.
-It explains the methodology used by using a fake lottery.
+It explains the methodology by using a fake lottery.

 ## Application to a real lottery: EuroMillions
 ![Let's pick the best numbers](http://i.imgur.com/bIOUoRB.png)